Tag:

 Read Article

-LEADERSHIP FOR WATER SUSTAINABILITY ON VANCOUVER ISLAND: An Inter-Generational Perspective on Reconnecting People, Fish and the Landscape – Eric Bonham, John Finnie and Graeme Bethell shared a vision in 2005 and were leaders of a grass-roots initiative called Meeting of the Minds
+LEADERSHIP FOR WATER SUSTAINABILITY ON VANCOUVER ISLAND: Eric Bonham, John Finnie and Graeme Bethell shared a vision in 2005 and were leaders of a grass-roots initiative called Meeting of the Minds

-“In 2005, there were a number of initiatives on Vancouver Island that were focusing upon the theme of sustainability.
+“In 2005, a number of initiatives on Vancouver Island had a sustainability theme.
 It was a matter of seeking out partnerships to reinforce the common theme of sustainability based upon an island wide communications information exchange network.
 We did a survey.
 It was clear that there was widespread interest in holding a workshop that would provide an opportunity for the exchange of information, and to explore the possibility of establishing a communications network for the Vancouver Island region.
 This resulted in Meeting of the Minds workshops in consecutive years.
 The rest is history,” stated Graeme Bethell.

 Read Article